Angela Alsobrooks

-Angela Deneece Alsobrooks (born February 23, 1971) is an American lawyer and politician.
-A member of the Democratic Party, she was elected county executive of Prince George's County, Maryland, in 2018 after serving two terms as state's attorney for the county.
+Angela Deneece Alsobrooks (born February 23, 1971) is an American lawyer and politician serving since 2025 as the junior United States senator from Maryland.
+A member of the Democratic Party, she served from 2011 to 2018 as state's attorney for Prince George's County and from 2018 to 2024 as county executive of Prince George's County.
+She was Prince George's County's first female county executive and the first Black female county executive in Maryland history.